ricmclaughlin/ricmclaughlin.github.com/_posts/2015-04-14-getting-more-productive-with-an-intro-to-emmet.md

 Then I invested an hour reading through the [docs](http://docs.emmet.io/) and watching the videos.

+Then I made a little walk through, play-ground sort of a [thing](http://ric.mclaughlin.today/prj_html5_emmet/)...

 Now the HTML just flows from my hands like a crystal clear stream descending from the heavens or something like that.